top of page

 1) As a source for the practise of giving and receiving compliments.
 As part of how we learn to like each other.
 As a means to enjoy each other's company.
 As caricatures of our true selves.
 To help the repair of ruptures in the relationship.
 In recognising the commonality of this mutual activity.

 2) As an additional way to regulate intimacy.
-A form of distancing/approach and so retain a sense of control.
+A possibility for distancing/approaching and so retain a sense of control.
 Reducing overwhelming anxiety or helplessness.
 Recognising that sexuality can be a helpful place to go, an achievement.
 That sometimes reduces the possibility of violence.

-4) As a means to ground ourselves in our capacity for self deception.
-As a means to identify the non erotic parts of life and our subconscious minds.
+4) As a means to identify the non erotic parts of life and our subconscious minds.

 5) As a way to communicate our effect on each other.
 So as to understand ourselves better and recognise both parties interpersonal power, to help and/or harm each other.